grain-lang/grain/docs/contributor/commits_pull_requests_and_merging.md

 ### Reviews

 As the Grain core team has grown, we've adjusted our code review process.
-On the [grain-lang/grain](https://github.com/grain-lang/grain) repository, we require **two** approvals from core team members for any non-breaking pull request and **three** approvals for pull requests containing breaking changes.
-For any other repositories in the grain-lang organization, we require **one** approval.
+On the [grain-lang/grain](https://github.com/grain-lang/grain) repository, we require **one** approval from a "code owner", as defined in the [CODEOWNERS](/.github/CODEOWNERS) file for any non-breaking pull request and approvals from **all** "code owners" for pull requests containing breaking changes.
+For any other repositories in the grain-lang organization, we require **one** approval from any core team member.

 ### With Breaking Changes